 Additionally, the University Risk Officer is tasked with being the liaison to the President’s Council to discuss risk-related issues and seek their input on a regular basis; the Risk Council will make periodic reports to the University’s leadership on emerging risks, assessment outcomes and gaps.

-The Risk Council’s activities during 2016 will include continuation of the cycle of hearing about the identified risks, discussion of emerging risks, with special emphasis on development of the setting and communication of risk tolerances throughout the University.
+The Risk Council’s activities during 2018-19 will include continuation of the cycle of hearing about the identified risks, discussion of emerging risks, with special emphasis on updating the identification and description of various risks.

 The University uses insurance as a financial backstop to manage unpredictable exposure to the financial consequences of damage to its property, injury to its employees, and legal liability imposed upon the University for the actions of its officers, employees and volunteers acting within the scope of their duties with regard to third parties.
 Although the University has strong fiscal management, a stable balance sheet, and assumes commensurate levels of self-funding for these exposures, insurance provides a financial transfer mechanism to contain the variable costs which are faced by the institution when unpredictable events unfold.
 For example, the University purchases property insurance against risks of damage to its facilities and contents such as fires, floods, etc., but holds a deductible to reduce the cost of the insurance in line with our ability to fund the costs for each event.
 For legal liability, the University purchases significant levels of insurance to protect its assets against settlements or judgments and the costs of legal defense, but has financial arrangements embedded in its insurance programs to self-fund the “working layer” of claims where we can actuarially determine our exposure at a level where management is comfortable with assuming that financial risk in aggregate for any one year, including through the use of a “captive insurance company” to manage certain insurable risks.
-Similarly, for the University’s employee health benefits and its statutory obligation to provide workers’ compensation to its employees, the institution is “self-insured” for the working layer of claims, but purchases insurance for catastrophic injuries.
-The University continually evaluates the levels of its retentions and insurance, and adjusts as needed; for example, at the time this Risk Management Plan was published, an exercise was underway to increase its limits and broaden coverage for cyber risk insurance.
+Similarly, for the University’s employee health benefits and its statutory obligation to provide workers’ compensation to its employees, the institution is “self-insured” for the working layer of claims, but purchases “stop-loss” insurance for catastrophic illnesses/injuries.
+The University continually evaluates the levels of its retentions and insurance, and adjusts as needed; for example, an exercise was recently concluded resulting in increased limits and broadened coverage for cyber risk insurance.

 The University’s risk management processes are designed to identify, evaluate, manage and monitor the risks it faces; the adoption of a Risk Management Plan addresses a gap that the individuals involved in managing and overseeing risks could miss a step in dealing with a risk, by laying out how the processes are undertaken.
 The risks faced by the institution, as well as this plan itself, will evolve over time but the efforts to manage the issues will continue.